State of Oregon

 East of the Cascade Range, the climate is much drier and the average elevation much higher than west of the mountains.
 This combination makes for a harsh climate, hot and dry in summer, and bitterly cold with clear skies in winter.
 The predominant habitat is sage steppe.
 Annual precipitation on the Columbia plateau averages about twelve inches.
 In winter, the Klamath Basin, which spans the Oregon & California border, is home to the largest wintering concentration of bald eagles in the lower 48.

 The southeast part of the state lies within the Great Basin, that large portion of the American West fenced from the sea by a series of mountain ranges and divides.
 The Great Basin includes nearly all of Nevada and Utah, as well as much of eastern California.
 Southeast Oregon forms the northwest corner of the Basin.
 Habitat types here are similar to the rest of eastern Oregon.
 Because there is no drainage to the sea, though, large salt playas and huge wetlands have formed in some areas.
 High Fault-block Mountains form local rain shadows, and at their feet lie areas with just a few inches of rain, like the Alvord Desert.
 Malheur National Wildlife Refuge, one of the largest national refuges in the country, stretches for about forty-five miles along the valley of the Blitzen river.
-Refuge Headquarters, located on the southern shore of vast Malheur Lake, has long been recognized as one of the best migrant traps in the West.
+Refuge Headquarters, located on the southern shore of vast Malheur Lake, has long been recognised as one of the best migrant traps in the West.
 Many of the most serious birders in Oregon can be found here during the last weeks of May and the first two weeks in June.

 Contributors